digideskio/building-web-applications-with-react/README.md

 This book (hopefully) is my attempt to organize my approach to making these parts fit.

 By the way, my father-in-law always gets his revenge - he gives his creations out as a present.
 To us.
-Which makes as even more alike - this being an _open-source software_ related book and all.
+Which makes us even more alike - this being an _open-source software_ related book and all.

 Hopefully the book won't take as much space on your balcony as the table does on mine.